-Well, I mean, if you haven't been to the toilet for four or five days, there's going to be a huge backup of waste material.
+well, I mean, if you if you haven't been to the toilet for four or five days, there's going to be a huge backup of waste material.

 Yeah, but more importantly, you're losing executive control of your bowels.
 So long term incontinence, faecal incontinence is potentially an issue.
+Okay.

-Somebody who's known as SFG says cauda equina syndrome with retention, how would that affect the bowel the same as the bladder?
+Somebody who's known as SF G says quarter Aquinas syndrome with retention.
+How would that affect the bowel the same as the bladder only?
 I guess we've just been talking about that, less commonly with the bowel than the bladder.

-The bladder is often the first one.
+The bladder is often the first one is this.
 That's the giveaway.
 Yes.
 So and again, you know, if you're getting to a point where you've got retention, then you're you're quite a long way down the road.
 And it's, you're in a serious stage.

-Joel says, could there be cauda equina syndrome without any low back or lower limb symptoms?
+Joel says, could there be corner Aquinas syndrome without any low back or lower limb symptoms?

-I guess theoretically it's possible, because you know, everything's possible, isn't it?
+I guess theoretically is possible, because you know, everything's possible, isn't it?
 And but I would think it's incredibly rare.
-And it would be incredibly unusual to have a large disk bulge or a large obstruction in your central canal that didn't cause any back or leg pain but did cause loss of executive control.
+And it would be an incredibly unusual to have a large disc bulge or a large obstruction in your central canal that didn't cause any back or leg pain, but did cause loss of executive control.

-I suppose, also, by definition, if it's a syndrome, there are symptoms of some sort.
-So they might not be radicular pain, or it might not be back pain, but there's going to be something along the list that you've given...
+I suppose.
+Also, by definition, if it's a syndrome, there are symptoms of some sort.
+So they might not be ridiculous pain, or it might not be back pain, but there's going to be something along the list that you've given us, we exactly, just raised that.

-Exactly, and for you to have cauda equina syndrome, you only need to have one of the symptoms, whether it be saddle anaesthesia, bilateral leg pain, sexual dysfunction, bladder or bowel dysfunction, you only need to have one, you don't need the full set in order to be diagnosed with cauda equina syndrome.
+For you to have cord recliner syndrome, you only need to have one of the symptoms, whether it be saddle anaesthesia, bilateral leg pain, sexual dysfunction, bladder or bowel dysfunction, you only need to have one or you don't need the full set in order to be diagnosed with quarter quarter syndrome.
 But I would think it highly unlikely that you would get those other symptoms but no low back or leg pain.

 Right.
 Okay.
+Right.
+So with dumbbell,